RobTheTeacher/git-guide/html/README-TEAM-5.md

-Hello TEAM-4!!!
+Hello TEAM-5!!!

 This task is to develop your git skills and project organisation.
 You will run into conflicts when merging your branches and you will need to work together to solve them.

 --------------------------------------

-Your job is to complete the review.html page.
-This page will explain how to review changes to a git project before pushing.
+Your job is to complete the merge.html page.
+This page will explain how to merge branches.

 The page itself has been created in the /html directory, but it is empty!
 You'll have to create any additional directories and files you need - css, images, etc.